TheRealKaup/KTech/readme.md

 As a game engine, KTech is capable of rendering graphics, processing movement of objects, handling player input, and more.

-As a library, KTech offers an ecosystem of types, functions and variables that work together and are managed by the user.
+As a library, KTech offers an ecosystem of types, functions and variables that work together to form a game.

-Not to be confused, KTech is not a software development kit (SDK) like most known game engines are.
+Not to be confused, KTech is not a software development kit (SDK) like how one might imagine a "game engine".
 This means KTech is not an application that comes with a graphical user interface, and rather, it's a library; source files and header files you include in your game project.

 As terminal software, the graphics are printed to the terminal, and user inputs are received as escape codes and come in a sequence as if typed.
 This makes KTech games unique graphics-wise and input-wise, as they lead to unconventional solutions.

 Here's how a very simple KTech game can look like:

 ![KTech Small Game](https://github.com/TheRealKaup/TheRealKaup/blob/main/simpleplatform1_10-12-23.png)

+The code for this one is in [examples/simpleplatform/game.cpp](examples/simpleplatform/game.cpp).

 ---